pact-wheeler/exp7/_posts/2025-12-19-housing-data-collection.md

     ]};
       vegaEmbed('#vis1', spec1, {actions: false}).catch(console.error);
     </script>
-So here's some context, you can obviously scroll through the years but to look at all the data at once below gives you particular context for 2024
+So here's some context, you can obviously scroll through the years but to look at all the data at once below gives you an interesting view of all the data at once.

 <div id="vis2"></div>